raj01999/eastvantage_assignment/README.md

 https://docs.python.org/3/tutorial/venv.html

-Step of creating python env
+Step of creating python env in windows // you can see the documentation for other platform

 ```bash
 python -m venv fastapi-env